It was well after dark when Nari returned from her backyard adventures with her best friend, Finn Reilly.

 As he grew into a broken man, he was consumed with the thought that if he could just fix his face, people would love him.
 He sought a darker magic, and mastered powers unknown to anyone else.
 This darker magic corrupted him.

 Eventually, he found a spell to fix his horrible, ugly face.
 And fix it he did.
 But the process was gruesome, and violent.
-It required the death of another soul and the theft of that life and it's body, and so it was that murder came to the realm.
+Bad things happened in this world sometimes, but nothing quite like this.

 Ružan was a ruthless ruler, and the dark magic made him cold, bitter, and capricious.
 He was subject to violent mood swings, and his blood lust was insatiable.
-He ordered the deaths of innocents, seeing anyone who did not claim to love him as an enemy.
+He headed his own inquisition, torturing and killing anyone he thought might stand in his way.
 The people, to survive, learned to say anything Ružan wanted to hear.

 Ružan’s darkness swept through the realm, now more like a graveyard rather than a kingdom.
 The sun was forbidden to shine too brightly, and the land was dying.
 Ružan’s shadows were everywhere—a silent pair of eyes and ears.
 Sometimes they took shape, doing his bidding whenever they were told to.
 The Shadow Kids they were called—children could never be trusted with secrets.